crbanala/image_compression/README.md

 <img src="NetworkFlow.PNG" >

-The models are trained in GAN fashion :
+The models are trained based on GAN's :

 <img src="TrainingFlow.PNG" >